Output files

 .

-This script extracts the regions from start to stop, and also with (up to)
+This script extracts the regions from start to stop, with (up to)

 5000bp up- and downstream of the region.
 These are then written to FASTA files